Radiation Therapy With or Without Chemotherapy In Patients with Stage I or Stage II Cervical Cancer Who Previously Underwent Surgery

 Must be registered to the study within 8 weeks following surgery.

-Patients are not eligible if they have had a cancer diagnosis in the previous 5 years, with the exception of non-melanoma skin cancer.
+Are not eligible if they have had a cancer diagnosis in the previous 5 years, with the exception of non-melanoma skin cancer.

 Patients must sign an approved informed consent and authorization permitting release of personal health information.